acristofari/asa-bcp/fortran/README.md

     * `makemaster`,
     * `README.md`.

-2. See the file `syntax.txt` to know how to set the problem, change algorithm parameters and get output values.
+2. See the file `syntax.txt` to know how to call ASA-BCP, change algorithm parameters and get output values.

 3. See the files `main.f90` and `problem.f90` for an example.
 To run the